vAttention: Verified Sparse Attention: : Verified Sparse Attention

-vAttention breaks down the problem of attention approximation into two parts: (1) identifying outlier or heavy-hitter tokens, and (2) approximating the residual long tail of tokens with similar attention scores using uniform random sampling.
+} Let the KV cache for a given attention head be denoted by $K, V \in \mathbb{R}^{n \times d}$ and the query by $q \in \mathbb{R}^{1 \times d}$.
+Both numerator and denominator are sum of $n$ terms. vAttention breaks down the problem of approximation into two parts: (1) identifying outlier or heavy-hitter tokens, and (2) approximating the residual long tail of tokens with similar attention scores using uniform random sampling.
 The key idea is two fold.
 First, if the heavy tokens are correctly identified, the contribution of the residual tail can be approximated with a small sample.
 Second, the convergence properties of uniform sampling can be leveraged to provide guarantees on approximation errors.
 We describe the exact algorithm and its mathematical foundations below.